 Volunteering With Activate Good

 In fall 2020, the Duke Department Head and Neck Surgery & Communication Sciences (HNS&CS) began a partnership with Activate Good to provide volunteers to help causes in our local community.
 To date, HNS&CS faculty, staff, friends, and family have volunteered for six events in Raleigh and Durham, including food banks, community gardens, and school projects.
-We are renewing our partnership for 2021.
+We are renewing our partnership annually.

 Inspiring Young Minds

 Another important partnership development is with Duke BOOST: Building Opportunities and Overtures in Science and Technology.
 BOOST is a multidimensional STEM education program, serving Durham Public Schools students in 5th through 8th grades.
 The program is designed to excite young people about the sciences, build their confidence, and inspire them to pursue careers in medicine and related fields.
 BOOST serves young people who are underrepresented in the sciences, including African-American, Latinx, and Indigenous students; girls; and kids from economically challenged backgrounds.
 BOOST strives to create a fun, supportive environment where students are encouraged to be curious about the world around them.
 HNS&CS faculty and staff members will participate in Science Saturday—a live virtual event—April17, 2021, and will also collaborate with the BOOST team on two video projects with a goal of inspiring underrepresented minorities to get excited about pursuing STEM as an academic or career pathway.